-The Linux command line is a pretty powerful tool.
-You can do pretty much anything with it.
-Today, we will look at finding large files with command.
+Today, we will learn to find large files in Linux with the command-line.
 We are going to use a command called “find”.
-It has been around for many decades and for a good reason.
 It does its job extraordinarily well.
-Now, Let’s see the working of this command and how to use it for finding large files.
+Now, Let’s see the working of this command and how to use ‘find’ for finding large files in Linux.

 How To Find Large Files Using Command Line In Linux